the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 Make sure you have installed the very latest SideQuest from [SideQuestVR.com](https://sidequestvr.com/#/download) properly before proceeding.
 Also double check the main setup steps for installing SideQuest to make sure you have done every one of the 5 mandatory steps.
+Some times you need to reset Dev mode in your phone app for connection issues, for that issue see #3

 # [Setup Steps](https://sidequestvr.com/#/setup-howto)